bono-cms/bono.cms/module/Site/BREADCRUMBS.md

         <?= $this->widget(new BreadcrumbWidget()); ?>
     </nav>

-If you want to override the default CSS classes, you can pass an array of options.
+Want to customize the default CSS classes?
+Just pass an array of options like this:

     <?php